richardvenneman/appsignal-docs/source/ruby/instrumentation/link-templates.html.md

 title: "Link templates"
 ---

-AppSignal supports tagging of errors, as described in [Handle exceptions](/ruby/instrumentation/exception-handling.html).
-With these tags it's possible to generate URLs to your own application to deep link to pages in your own system, such as related user profiles or blog posts.
+AppSignal supports tagging of requests, as described in [Tagging].
+These tags make it possible to generate URLs to your own application to deep link to pages in your own system, such as related user profiles or blog posts.

 ## Tagging requests